Free cookie consent management tool by TermsFeed Generator

 Agentic Learning (AI Tutor-in-the-Loop)

 Traditional quizzes show “Incorrect” without explaining WHY.
-The 2025 paradigm shifts to Socratic dialogue guiding discovery.
+The better approach: Socratic dialogue that guides discovery.

 AI Tutor (Kira’s Incorrect Quiz Answer):